-A staple in the dog interactive toys category is the Kong classic dog toy.
+One of the best toys for dogs left alone is the Kong Classic dog toy.
 This heavy-duty rubber toy is hollow, so you can stuff it with tasty goodies—including your pup’s breakfast!—for your dog to lick and chew.

 Simply mix together his kibble and canned food, stuff the Kong full and stick it in the freezer overnight.
 Before leaving for work in the morning, pull the stuffed Kong out and give it to your dog.
 You also can try coating the inside of the Kong toy with peanut butter and slipping crunchy treats inside.
 Presto!
 Hours of entertainment as he works to get the food out.

-Most cat interactive toy capitalize on the feline’s love of the hunt.
-Interactive puzzle toys, like the Trixie activity fun board, let your cat use his brain and paws to solve the problem and get treats as a reward.
+Most toys for cats left alone capitalize on the feline’s love of the hunt.
+Interactive puzzle toys, like the Trixie Activity Fun board, let your cat use his brain and paws to solve the problem and get treats as a reward, which requires virtually no human interaction.
 You also can load these types of toys with his dry cat food to make him work for his meal, making mealtime interesting and fun.

-These types of toys aren’t a pass to forgo playtime with your pet when you get home.
+These products aren’t a pass to forgo playtime with your pet when you get home.
 Be sure to provide your dog or cat with plenty of attention, affection and exercise before and/or after you leave.
 If you will be away most of the day, hire a dog walker or pet sitter to stop in midday to exercise and play with your pet in your home.

 When you take the time to ensure your pet’s exercise and attention needs are met before leaving him alone, he will be much more content and might even spend much of the day snoozing, as he waits for you to return home.
 Combine those efforts with some of the great products available to keep your pet comfortable at home while you’re away, and you both will be happier and more relaxed.